Skip to content

 100

-Dictionary of model parameters, each of which has a default value.
+Dictionary of general model parameters, each of which has a default value processed internally, so this argument is optional.

 • cutpoint_grid_size (int): Maximum number of cutpoints to consider for each feature.
 Defaults to 100.